-accounted for in less than 4 minutes.
 Autumn Term Fire Drill 19.10.17 Better response but KS 2 still a little slow in vacating the building and reaching the call area.
-Spring term Fire Drill 28.3.18 Children all out in 3 2018 20.3.10 minutes Fire alarm 3.40 - Jiminys burnt toast in MPR Checked the After School Club procedures All went well - Jiminys to review their procedures Summer term 2018 Fire Drill 6.7.18 Children out in 4 minutes 2010 Summer holidays - Fire alarm triggered by Floor layer in Library Autumn Term Fire Drill 7.9.18 Children out in 3.5 minutes.
+Spring term 2018 Fire Drill 28.3.18 Fire alarm Children all out in 3 minutes 3.40 - Jiminys burnt toast in MPR Checked the After School Club procedures All went well - Jiminys to review their procedures Summer term 2018 Fire Drill 6.7.18 Summer holidays - Fire alarm triggered by Floor layer in Library Children out in 4 minutes Autumn Term Fire Drill 7.9.18 Children out in 3.5 minutes.
 Very smooth and E years were all fine.
-Fire alarm 31.10.18 Sensor in Japan - possibly smoke blowing in from Forest School bonfire